K-dizzled/ml4se-program-repair/README.md

 # Program Repair Project

-Utilizing Large Language Models to preair a dataset and use it to train a model to repair code.
+Utilizing Large Language Models to prepare a dataset and use it to train a model to repair code.
 This particular `ts` package generates solutions for coding problems from the `LiveCodeBench` dataset via some small model, then, stress tests solutions using data provided in the dataset and in case of incorrect behavior -- tries to fix solutions using the execution feedback and a bigger model.
-Via this procedure a dataset is created.
+A dataset is created using this procedure.

 Authors: *Nikita Khramov*, *Andrei Kozyrev* and *Ivan Kabashnyi*

 ML4SE, Constructor University, Bremen, Autumn 2024

+## Contributions
+* Dataset generation pipeline
+* Gathered dataset for error prediction
+* Fine-tuned models for error prediction

 ## Prerequisites